marinuslouw/exegetic-new-site/content/training/docker-next-steps.md

 	More about layers: https://medium.com/@jessgreb01/digging-into-docker-layers-c22f948ed612 -->

-This course builds on the [Docker: First Steps]({{< ref "docker-introduction.md" >}}) course, introducing a selection of new topics which will take your Docker skills to the next level.
+This course builds on the [Docker: First Steps]({{< ref "docker-first-steps.md" >}}) course, introducing a selection of new topics which will take your Docker skills to the next level.

 ## Course Description

 - Dockerfile Revisited
 	- Best practices
+- Debugging
+	- Getting "inside" an image
 - Volumes
 	- Sharing data
 - Networking